Hawaii-Based Sustainable Solutions

 Communications & Community Outreach

-Naomi attended the University of Hawaii at West Oahu where she obtained a BBA with a focus in management.
-She brings with her ten years of management experience in the healthcare and service industries and serves as the lead for community engagement, outreach and education for the Aloha Carbon project.
+Naomi serves as the lead for community engagement, outreach and education for the Aloha Carbon project.
+She graduated from the University of Hawaii at West Oahu where she obtained a BBA with a focus in management.
+She interned with Simonpietri Enterprises to support the Aloha Carbon project while in school and has worked full-time for the company since graduation.
+Naomi brings with her ten years of management experience in the healthcare and service industries and a diverse background as a pastry chef and crossfit coach.

 Samantha Seligman